 As with all Disney Cruise Line Ships, from the second you step onboard, you feel transported to a different time and place.
 As such it comes as no surprise that the Disney Fantasy brings you into a fantasyland.
 With gilded arches, an elegant colored chandelier, and all that glitters, showcasing the ocean beyond, it’s very much like a fairytale.
 And when Disney asked “Fantasy” songstress, Mariah Carey to be the godmother of the ship, it seemed the perfect fit!
 Why not add as much elegance, magic, fairytale, and fantasy as you can?

 The Disney Fantasy is beyond beautiful.
 Gorgeous details can be found around every corner.
 From the hidden Mickeys in the theater to Pepe’s Door and the flags on the carpet that spell out the ship’s name.
 Hidden treasures, spaces, and interactive paintings are all part of this ship’s magic.
-If you’re headed for a cruise on the Disney Fantasy, check out even more fun facts about the Disney Dream to explore when you arrive onboard.

 - 1 Disney Fantasy